alexrintt/shared-storage/docs/Usage/API Labeling.md

+## Warning

+This labeling will be removed soon, I it will be replaced with a full original API as described in [#56](https://github.com/alexrintt/shared-storage/issues/56).

+## Labeling

 When refering to the docs you'll usually see some labels before the method/class names.

 They are label which identifies where the API came from.